MaoShizhong/eggTyper/README.md

 - Properties of e (e.g. `.inputType`)
 - Difference in performance when creating and appending vast numbers of child elements via createElement()/appendChild vs template literals added to .innerHTML
 - Settings timeouts and intervals, as well as clearing them

+Now refactored to make use of Webpack5 and ES6 classes - improved scalability.